derricklai33/AdventOfCode2020/README.md

 Input data is read and cleaned up using `.split` and `.replace`.
 Utilizing for loop to iterate through each individual passport, and using a `.forEach` loop to iterate through each passport's information and using `.includes` to check if the passport contains the corresponded information.
 The information are then `.push` into an array(`ansArr`) to be used to check if each passport contains enough valid information to be a valid passport. `ansArr` is then iterated through to check if the elements in the array contains 7 required information for a valid passport and increments a counter for every valid passport.
 The counter then totals up to the answer for valid passports. <br>

 **Part 2** <br>
 Using the input data from Part 1, using `.split` again on the ':' of the input data.
 This allows the string data from each passport to be split between the 'heading' and the information part of the data.
 The data are then put into a for loop with switch statement to sort out valid information that are accepted as valid passports (check code to see switch statement).
 The information are then pushed onto a temporary array, which is then pushed again into `ansArr`, where it is checked using an if statement to see if the array length for each passport is equals to  7 (same as Part 1, where valid passports has 7 must have information).
-A counter is incremented every time a valid passport is checked and that is the answer for Part 2!
+A counter is incremented every time a valid passport is checked and that is the answer for Part 2! <br>

+### **Day 5**

+**Part 1** <br>
+Data is read and cleaned up using `.split` on newlines and further `.slice` on the 7th element, which separates the row and columns.
+Iterating through each boarding pass and using if statements and a pre-defined array of 0..128, depending on if the character is a `F` or `B`, the array is halved and the desired half of the array is preserved/mapped.
+The process repeats until only 1 element is remaining, for both row and columns.
+The elements are then multiplied and added to give the resulting boarding pass ID.
+Finally, using `Math.max`, the highest boarding pass ID is found and that is the answer for Part 1! <br>

+**Part 2** <br>
+Using the array returned from Part 1, using a for loop, with the starting element be the smallest boarding ID - 1 and the loop condition to be highest element boarding ID + 1.
+And using `.includes` and the not operator `!`, the return value is the answer for Part 2!